KI7MT/wspr-analytics/src/scala/TopTenReporters/README.md

 This script could be much more generic, and will be in the future

 - Change the name to be more generic
-- Add command-line option for FileName and Path
 - Add command-line option for which column to count
 - Add command-line option to set the number of rows to return